kannans89/RustRepo/27_Iterator_Closure/27_Iterator_Closure.md

 None
 ```

-If a collection like array or Vector implements Iterator trait then it can be traversed using the  `for...in` syntax as shown below.
+If a collection like array or Vector implements Iterator trait then it can be traversed using the  `for...in` syntax as shown below-

 ```rust
 fn main() {